 Ministry of Economy of Poland informed on 10th October 2015 about the establishment of the Renewable Energy Settlement Operator S.A./Operatora Rozliczeń Energii Odnawialnej A.S.
 (OREO).
-This operator is special purpose state-owned company that will be obliged to execute settlement operations concerning renewable energy electricity generated by power plants operating according auction mechanism for renewable energy projects.
+This operator is a special-purpose state-owned company that will be obliged to execute settlement operations concerning renewable energy electricity generated by power plants operating according to an auction mechanism for renewable energy projects.
 Mr. Jarosław Bogacz was appointed for chairmen of the board of OREO.
 He was previously engaged with EDF Poland.

-Geographically, Poland is suitable for the production of photovoltaic energy throughout the whole year, but due to the relatively large national territory, south parts of the country are more preferred ones.
-The average annual sunshine duration is approximately 1,600 hours according to Polish Academy of Science, whilst solar radiation resource on horizontal surface is varying between 1,000 kWh/m2. and 1,160 kWh/m2, with the average of approx. 1,080 kWh/m2.
-The main determinants of total solar radiation in Poland are most favorable in the period of late spring - late summer.
-The main flow of the total solar radiation is in the hours around noon, with more than 70% of the total flow registered between 9 am and 3 pm.
+Geographically, Poland is suitable for photovoltaic energy production throughout the whole year, but due to the relatively large national territory, south parts of the country are more preferred ones.
+According to the Polish Academy of Science, the average annual sunshine duration is approximately 1,600 hours, whilst solar radiation resource on a horizontal surface is varying between 1,000 kWh/m2. and 1,160 kWh/m2, with an average of approx. 1,080 kWh/m2.
+The main determinants of total solar radiation in Poland are most favourable in the period of late spring - late summer.
+The total solar radiation's main flow is in the hours around noon, with more than 70% of the total flow registered between 9 am and 3 pm.

 Some of the most suitable regions for photovoltaic installations in Poland are Krakow, Tarnow, Rzeszow and Lublin.

 What are exact referential prices for solar PV power plants above 1 MW and under 1 MW in Poland?
 How will the auctions be organized and take place?
 What is market dynamics and forecast for market development to 2025?
 Answers to all these questions you will find out in Renewable Market Watch’s latest Q4 2015 report update after an in-depth analysis of Polish solar PV market.